mitranim/prax/readme.md

 * No intermediate representations.
 Render directly to a string in Node, directly to DOM nodes in browsers.
 * Render only once.
 Use native [custom elements](https://developer.mozilla.org/en-US/docs/Web/Web_Components/Using_custom_elements) for state.
 (Out of scope for Prax.)
 * Replace instead of reflowing.
-* No build system required.
+* Nice-to-use in plain JS.
+No build system required.

 Tiny (a few kilobytes _un_-minified) and dependency-free.
 Native JS module.